modulr-software/source-be/README.md

 ## Production Setup

-- Pull the project from GitHub.
+- Pull the project from GitHub and navigate to its directory.
 - Ensure you have Java installed, minimum openjdk version 11.
 - Create a .env file containing the following required information: